Book of Mormon translation

 Long wars break out between the civilized and barbarous

-Extensive military fortifications, observations, "watch towers"
+Extensive military fortifications, observations, watch towers

-Barbarous exterminate the civilized
+The barbarous exterminate the civilized

 Discusses the United States